 The Freezer Is Your Friend

-If you've made enough dinner for another meal, freeze it (especially if your family scoffs at leftovers).
+If you've made enough dinner for another meal, freeze it.
+This way, you can thaw it out for an easy future dinner, and your family won't see it as leftovers.
+(Win-win.)

 Stock, soup, sauces, juices...if you're not going to use 'em up, freeze 'em.

 You can even freeze bread and bread products (tortillas, flatbreads, pizza crusts, pie crust, etc.).
 In fact, bread products actually stay fresher in a freezer than in the fridge.
-(They also thaw out in just a few minutes, so they're easy to use right when you need them.)
+(They also thaw out pretty quickly, so they're easy to use when you need them.)

-And if you have bread that's dried out, freeze it until you're ready to do something with it (bread pudding, bread crumbs, or my personal favorite, croutons--and once made, all of these can be frozen, as well!)
+And if you have bread that's dried out, freeze it until you're ready to do something with it (bread pudding, bread crumbs, croutons--and once made, all of these can be frozen, as well!)

 Make pesto with all that basil from your garden (or deal at the store) and freeze it for summery fresh pesto pasta all winter long.